HearTao/restart-your-ts-server/README.md

 # restart-your-ts-server

-Restart your ts server by touch bar
+Restart your TS server by touch bar with only one key.
+Build with ❤️.